 In addition to legally establishing the emotional relationship that already exists, this ensures parent and child can stay together in case something happens to the genetic parent.

 Whatever your circumstances, Bouneff, Chally & Koh will help you determine what procedure makes the most sense for you.
 We prepare your paperwork, address sperm donor or surrogate issues, oversee the adoption process, and work hard to reduce the complication and expense for you as we legally recognize and protect your family.

 Tabitha Koh has been an attorney with Bouneff, Chally & Koh since 2009.
 While experienced in many areas of law, she specializes in second parent adoptions and new family estate planning.
-As a lesbian woman with a wife and new baby herself, Tabitha knows how critical legal protections are for LGBT families, and provides compassionate and understanding legal care.
+As a lesbian woman with a wife and two young children herself, Tabitha knows how critical legal protections are for LGBTQ+ families, and provides compassionate and understanding legal care.